falkr/ttm4115/pages/unit-interactions.md

 * Add a new section *Reflection* to your document and compare your solution.
   * Is there any significant difference?
 * Deliver your final document on Blackboard.

+# Feedback on T1

+Via MS Teams you will receive all feedback documents from the others to your delivery T1.
+Work through all of them and update your original T1.

+* You will resubmit most of T1 in T3.
+* You may adjust it to follow any changes in you project.

+# Checklist

+### Blackboard

+- Deliver the reflection over your solutions in comparison to the ones provided.

+### MS Teams

+- Ask for feedback in general
+- Report any errors with the provided solution
+- Discuss, with me or other teams

+### Team Reflection for This Unit

+* Add another section to the team reflection document, just like every week.

+### Individual Reflection

+* Fill out the <a href="https://forms.office.com/Pages/ResponsePage.aspx?id=cgahCS-CZ0SluluzdZZ8BSxiepoCd7lKk70IThBWqdJUQUQxNEVLOTBZMDZGNkJBM1Y2NjZCTzhWSi4u" class="arrow">individual reflection survey</a>.
+* Copy the answers into a document that you maintain on your own.
+* Add any additional observations to your reflection diary.